With An Eye On Oscars, Netflix Sent 'Roma' To Theaters First

 In order to do this, Netflix needs to attract A-list talent.
 And A-list talent wants Oscars.
 Netflix has yet to get a best picture Oscar.
 To do so, it has to premiere its films in theaters.

-In other words: Netflix needs the movie theater, to kill the movie theater.
+In other words, Netflix needs the movie theater, to kill the movie theater.

 Roma might be a chance to change all this.